|Previous College:||American 2006|

-In five seasons since his arrival in Cambridge, the Crimson has celebrated a national champion in J.P.
-O'Connor '10, five All-American's, 15 NCAA qualifiers and 24 EIWA placewinners.
+In 11 seasons since his arrival in Cambridge, the Crimson has celebrated a national champion in J.P.
+O'Connor '10, five All-Americans, 25 NCAA qualifiers and 46 EIWA placewinners.

 In 2012, Steven Keith '13 and Walter Peppelman '12-'13 both reached the podium at Nationals, marking the seventh consecutive season and fourth with Abdurakhmanov on staff that Harvard had produced at least one All-American.
 Additionally, Peppelman was just the seventh student-athlete in Harvard history to reach the podium in back-to-back years while Keith and Peppelman became the first Crimson teammates to earn a place on the podium at the same tournament since Louis Caputo '09-'10, Max Meltzer '07 and J.P.
 O'Connor '10 did so in 2007.
 Harvard now boasts 27 All-Americans in program history, including 19 under head coach Jay Weiss.

-In 2013, Abdurakhamanov helped Harvard post its first winning record in dual meets (8-5) and its first winning record against the EIWA (5-4) since 2001 with seven Crimson earning All-Ivy selections, the most since the same year.
+In 2013, Abdurakhamanov, who is the brother of Harvard volunteer assistant coach Bekzod Abdurakhmonov, helped Harvard post its first winning record in dual meets (8-5) and its first winning record against the EIWA (5-4) since 2001 with seven Crimson earning All-Ivy selections, the most since the same year.
 At the EIWA Championships, eight Crimson finished on the podium with three grapplers earning a spot in the NCAA Championships.